mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

 From this point on, the state of the virtual threads depends on the execution of the continuation, made through the method `Continuation.run()`.
-The method performs a lot of native calls and  it's not easy to follow the execution flow.
+The method performs a lot of native calls, and it's not easy to follow the execution flow.
 However, the first thing it makes is to set as mounted the associated virtual thread:

 ```java
 // JDK core code